Karthih2/CODSOFT/README.md

 ```bash
 pip install pandas numpy matplotlib seaborn scikit-learn imbalanced-learn
 ```

----

 ## Conclusion

-These tasks represent a collection of projects demonstrating various aspects of data science, from classification to regression and anomaly detection.
-Each project is designed to showcase my skills in building and evaluating machine learning models.
+These projects demonstrate various aspects of data science, from classification to regression and anomaly detection.
+Each project showcases skills in building and evaluating machine learning models.

----

-Feel free to explore the individual task directories for detailed explanations, code, and results for each project.